 If you choose option 3 you will choose to create an audience you wish to target to.

 Evaluate what your target market is, and experiment with the boost to see how well it does from the target you selected.

 For instance, if I was working with a skin care line and wanted to promote a deal on my latest product, I would choose my country, or if I wanted to just reach certain cities, I can instead choose specific cities to target.

 Once I have my location chosen, I would define the age range I am targeting.
 Let’s say the skincare product I am promoting is anti-aging, so I am going to choose my age range to be between 40-65.

 For the gender, I am going to try this boost with just women only.
 If I don’t yield as high of results, I can choose to open it up to both men and women.

 For interests, you can start to type in a word and it will pre-populate with suggestions.
 For this example, I would type in interests such as, “skin care”, “skin care products”, “anti-aging cream” and the brand name for my company if it is well known.

-Once you have all that information completed, click save and it will bring you back to the pop up.
+Once you have all that information completed, click save and it will bring you back to the pop-up.
 You will then see the estimated amount of people you will reach with your target audience and budget.
-You can choose to increase or decrease the budget, and by doing so you will see the amount of people you can reach adjust.
+You can choose to increase or decrease the budget, and by doing so you will see the number of people you can reach adjust.